Applications for September 2018

-The Open Evening was on Thursday 10th November 2016 from 6-7.45pm.
+The Open Evening was very well attended on Thursday 9th November 2017 .
 This was a chance to learn more about the sixth form and what it has to offer.

 Students and parents were able to talk to staff and student ambassadors from each department to learn more about the courses on offer.

-We are pleased to share our new Sixth Form Prospectus : SVA Sixth Form Prospectus 2016 – 2017
+We are pleased to share our new Sixth Form Prospectus : SVA 6th form propsectus 18-19

 Applications for admission into the sixth form (Years’ 12 and 13) should be sent directly to the Academy.
-Please fill in the SVA Application Form 2017
+Please fill in the form below

 It is important to make informed choices when choosing the subjects you wish to study in the sixth form.
 Please see this very good video for helpful information: